-To this list, you can add this example of impact and social commitment and training of television, with the film at hand 'History of Planned Obsolescence' , for his contribution to the time of trying to understand, adapt and act, at the present time of change and reorganization mentioned.
+To this list, you can incorporate this example of impact and social and educational commitment to television, with the documentary in question 'history of planned obsolescence' , for his contribution when trying to understand, adapt and act, at this time of change and reorganization mentioned.

-In fact, to try to understand some unsustainability of current development model (with unlimited growth for unlimited consumption and waste), and on the other the need to find alternative sustainable model, it is interesting to analyze and understand the concept and history of 'Planned Obsolescence' central argument of the documentary.
+Indeed, to try to understand one part unsustainability of the current development model (unlimited growth and unlimited consumption corresponding residues), and on the other the need to seek an alternative sustainable model, it is interesting to analyze and understand the concept and history of 'Planned Obsolescence' central argument of the documentary.

-As the end of the chain, the 'OP' cause a continuous flow of 'waste' that just mainly in the third world (in the documentary shows the example of Ghana as a recipient of 'e-waste', that 80% can not be repaired and end up being abandoned in landfills, which destroy the environment).
+As the end of the chain, the 'OP' causes a continuous flow of 'waste' that just mainly in the third world (in the example of Ghana documentary shown as a recipient of 'e-waste', that 80% can not be repaired and end up being abandoned in landfills, which destroy the environment).

-It is worth noting two recent examples of 'OP' mentioned in the documentary, as shown in turn to 'OP' and a new type of consumer, and activism in the Internet age.
-The first corresponds to a class action lawsuit against 'Apple' in the U.S., which occurred in December 2003, following the action taken by the Neistat brothers (see video) against Apple, after buying an iPod, break the battery at 18 months and not let Apple battery repair, 'had to change the entire apparatus'.
+It is worth noting two recent examples of 'OP' mentioned in the documentary, as shown in turn for 'OP' and a new type of consumer, and activism in the Internet age.
+The first corresponds to a class action lawsuit against 'Apple' in the U.S., which occurred in December 2003, following the action taken by the Neistat brothers (see video) against Apple, after buying an iPod, break the battery at 18 months and not allow the Apple Battery Repair, 'we had to change the whole system'.

 The second instance occurs in Barcelona.
-Mark one days check that your printer is not working, leads to different technical and the solution offered is not worth it to repair it, better buy a new one.
-Not satisfied with the answer, and convinced that it can be repaired, consult the manual, and discover that the 'life' of the printer is set in advance by the manufacturer by a chip, which counts the number of impressions that have taken up the date, so that when it reaches the threshold set, the printer stops working.
-Through the Internet, there is a software identifies which resets said counter.
-Since contact the SW Russian developer, you download it, the counter is reset and the printer starts working again.
+Marcos one day check that your printer is not working, leads to different technical services and solution offered is that it is not worth repairing, better buy a new one.
+Not satisfied with the answer, and convinced that it can be repaired, consult the manual, and discover that the 'life' of the printer is set in advance by the manufacturer by a chip, which counts the number of impressions that have led to date, so that when the stop set is reached, the printer stops working.
+Through internet, identifies that there is a software which resets said counter.
+Contacted the Russian developer of SW, the download, the counter is reset and the printer starts working again.

-"Whoever believes that limited growth supports a limited planet, or is mad or an economist.
-The tragedy is that we are all economists "( Serge Latouche )
+"Whoever believes that limited growth is compatible with a limited planet, or this madman or an economist.
+The drama is that all economists are now "( Serge Latouche )

-Finally, and as a university professor, I can not help but continue to reflect, to assume my responsibility and desire to act, when explicitly mentioned in the documentary that "for there to be the' OP ', it was necessary that engineers and designers asumiesen, and assume the logic of 'unlimited growth'.
-In this regard I am pleased to quote the blog of Engineering and sustainability for the S XXI , as a sign of concern and ongoing commitment, with respect to social and environmental factor on the part of the engineers, when exercising as professionals and citizens .
+Finally, and as a university professor, I can not help but continue to reflect, to assume my responsibility and desire to act when explicitly in the documentary mentions that 'to allow for the' OP ', it has been necessary for engineers and asumiesen designers, and assume the logic of 'unlimited growth'.
+In this regard I am pleased to quote the blog of Engineering and sustainability for the S XXI , as an example of current concern and commitment towards social and environmental factor, by the engineers, when practice as professionals and citizens .